Temporary North-West Council

-The Temporary North-West Council, more formally known as the Council of the Northwest Territories and by its short name as the North-West Council, lasted from the creation of Northwest Territories, Canada, in 1870 until it was dissolved in 1876.
+The Temporary North-West Council, more formally known as the Council of the North-West Territories and by its short name as the North-West Council, lasted from the creation of North-West Territories, Canada, in 1870 until it was dissolved in 1876.
 The council was mostly made up of members of the Manitoba Legislative Assembly and members of the Parliament of Canada who were appointed to serve on the council.

 No members appointed were allowed to sit on the council until December 28, 1872.
 The council ran the territories under the Temporary Government of Rupert's Land Act and the Manitoba Act.
-The council's mandate was renewed every year by the federal government until it was dissolved in 1876, to make way for the 1st Council of the Northwest Territories.
+The council's mandate was renewed every year by the federal government until it was dissolved in 1876, to make way for the 1st Council of the North-West Territories.

 Early history

 The territory formally known as Rupert's Land and the North-Western Territory were sold to the Government of Canada by the Hudson's Bay Company on November 19, 1869.
-The two territories were amalgamated to form the Northwest Territories.
+The two territories were amalgamated to form the North-West Territories.
 The creation of a government for the territories was delayed by Louis Riel, who led the Red River Rebellion, ultimately leading to the creation of the province of Manitoba.

-The Northwest Territories joined confederation with Manitoba on July 5, 1870.
-Despite the provisions in law for setting up a council under the Temporary Government Act, 1870, the first council appointments by the Governor General of Canada would not take place until November 28, 1872.
+The North-West Territories joined Confederation along with Manitoba on July 15, 1870.
+Despite the provisions in law for setting up a council under the Temporary Government Act, 1870, the first council appointments by the Governor General were not made until November 28, 1872.
 The first attempt at creating the council came with the appointment of Francis Godschall Johnson by Lieutenant Governor Adams George Archibald on October 21, 1870.
-Johnson lost his appointment after it was overturned by the federal government.
-The federal government ruled Archibald had exceeded his powers in creating the council.
+Johnson lost his appointment when it was overturned by the federal government, which ruled that Archibald had exceeded his powers in creating the council.

 The first session of the council began on March 8, 1873.
-The Council session was short sitting only two days.
+The session was short, sitting only two days.
 The Lieutenant Governor of the territory acted as Speaker, presiding over the council.
 All acts of the council had to be sent to Ottawa for approval by the Governor General.

 The council had a poor relationship with the press of the day.
-Appointments to the council after 1872 were generally made in secret without official notification in some places and major publications were forbidden from covering early council proceedings.
-The Council met for meetings while it was in session at Early Government House in Fort Garry.
+Appointments to the council after 1872 were generally made in secret without official notification in some places, and major publications were forbidden from covering early council proceedings.
+The council met for meetings while it was in session at Early Government House in Fort Garry.